 It reduces the production and release of skin keratinocyte-derived immunosuppressive cytokines.
 Such as interleukin-10 (IL-10) and hence prevents UV-induced suppression of delayed type hypersensitivity.

 Aloe vera stimulates fibroblast which produces the collagen and elastin fibers making the skin more elastic and less wrinkled.
 It also has cohesive effects on the superficial flaking epidermal cells by sticking them together, which softens the skin.

 Aloe vera.
 Precautionary measures

 This plant is incredibly medicinal, but there are some cautions against long-term use.
 Just because it is a little useful does not mean that much more profitable.
-It is an incredibly powerful herb and should be used in moderation.
+It should be used in moderation because it is an incredibly powerful herb.
 Avoid taking aloe during pregnancy, menstruation, if you have hemorrhoids or degeneration of the liver and gallbladder.